 It is also hardly possible to be able to assume every role in the development process.
 For example, there will always be a need for research, business analysis, or a project manager to mediate between the various figures.
 There is no replacement for developers either.

 Both designers and developers generally doubt a person’s ability to do both jobs equally well.
-It takes a certain type of person to be a good programmer or a good UXer.
+It takes a certain type of person to be a good programmer or a good full-stack UXer.
 If you are not a natural born programmer, it may take you years to get to the level sufficient for building your own designs.

-They also seem to fear lest a full-stack designer should go the full distance only to fail at really great design in the end.
+They also seem to fear lest a full-stack designer (unicorn developer/designer) should go the full distance only to fail at really great design in the end.
 It’s easy to explain.
 If a designer has to think how he or she is going to implement something before they have even tried to design it, the freedom of their original design thinking is instantly limited by the need to consider the constraints of their own development skills.

 When a truck gets stuck at the entrance to a tunnel, it can be lowered to the clearance level by simply letting the air out of the tires.
 Maybe we also need to let some of the air out of the designers’ ambitions and the companies’ requirements for a ‘full-stack designer’ for the idea to work.

-It seems that for some designers being ‘full-stack’ is just about the technical part, but is it correct?
+It seems that for some full-stack UI/UX product designers is just about the technical part, but is it correct?
 With more and more tools labeled ‘No Coding Required’ in the market, designers are able to execute their work without writing a single line of code.
 If a team has brilliant developers who are also team-players, why should a product designer ever bother to solve code issues in the time they might invest into product design improvement?
 They say the frontend is evolving too fast for a designer to keep up with best practices and new ways of writing code.
 Others go further by claiming that a full-stack designer doesn't have to be a developer at all as it is an absolutely different ‘stack’.

 Being full-stack obviously refers to someone who has the skill set required to deliver a well-designed finished product.
 From this we deduce that the required ‘stack’ may largely depend on each project’s specifications and the organization’s needs.